38 KPIs Every Sales Manager Should Measure in 2024

 2. Competitor Pricing

-While managers and business owners shouldn’t track competitors’ every move, being aware of their pricing can help create a competitive strategy.
-If your prices don’t differ much, you can consider a price-matching strategy to guarantee your customers the lowest prices — and you the most sales.
+While managers and business owners shouldn’t track competitors’ every move, being aware of their pricing can help create a competitive sales strategy.
+If prices don't differ much, you can consider a price-matching strategy to guarantee your customers the lowest prices — and you the most sales.

 Additionally, by keeping track of the average retail price of your products, you can measure the impact of cutting your prices or implementing a promotion.

-And make sure you're training your reps to handle pricing objections appropriately.
+Pro tip: Make sure you’re training your reps to handle pricing objections appropriately.
 Try role-play exercises so they're prepared to discuss price without defaulting to discounts.

 3. Existing Client Engagement